CarlosResendiz/timer-with-pause-rxjs/README.md

 # timer-with-pause-rxjs

-This is a timer service created using interval and
+This is a timer service created using interval and RxJs